dimi309/small3d-first-games/avoidthebug/android/README.md

   small3d/build/lib to android/app/deps/lib
   small3d/build/shaders to android/app/src/main/assets/resources/shaders

-Optional (but I have had a phone crash when an app was deployed without these validation layers):
-Download the chronos validation layers binaries from https://github.com/KhronosGroup/Vulkan-ValidationLayers/releases.
-Decompress the archive and copy the directories it contains (arm64-v8a, armeabi-v7a, etc) to android/app/src/main/jniLibs

 If you receive an error that looks like this when opening the project in Android Studio:

 No version of NDK matched the requested version (A).
 Versions available locally: (B)